kencjohnston/kencjohnston/README.md

 * I believe my role as a leader is to run straight at murkey or persistent problems.
 Feel free to point me in their direction.
 * I was changed by the book [Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/r), it helped me understand motivation in a new way.
 I always want a [team of missionaries, not mercenaries](https://svpg.com/missionaries-vs-mercenaries/).
 * 👣 I'm working on being a better delegater, feel free to call me out if I'm leaving delegation ambigous or not delegating enough.
+* I believe that the job of a leader is to create capacity, whether through structure, empowerment or inspiration.
+* No matter where I go, I consider myself a values advocate.
+As a leader it's my job to project, promote and further our companies values.
 * I tend to be direct, and I HATE micro-managing.

 ### Logistics
 * My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
 She's big, and can startle the un-initiated.
 Sometimes I'll leave my camera's view to let her outside.